phly95/ollama_cuda_12/docs/development.md

 Install required tools:

-- MSVC toolchain - C/C++ and cmake as minimal requirements
+- MSVC 2019 Community Edition with C/C++ tools - You must build from a "Developer Shell" with the environment variables set
 - go version 1.21 or higher
 - MinGW (pick one variant) with GCC.
   - <https://www.mingw-w64.org/>